The Ultimate Salkantay Trek Packing List: What to Take (and What to Leave Behind)

 Blow up sleeping pad – we also rented this from Alpaca Expeditions

-Water bladder – find one that fits into your day pack.
-Alternatively, you could just bring along a water bottle (like this collapsible, refillable one I have), but I prefer the easy access of a water bladder and the fact that you can fill them with a couple of litres of water – and you’ll need plenty of water on the trip because of the altitude.
-By the way, Alpaca Expeditions boiled water for us each night so we always had fresh drinking water, so don’t bother with water purification tablets | Platypus Hoser 3-Litre Water Reservoir
+Water bladder – I prefer the easy access of a water bladder over a water bottle.
+Alpaca Expeditions boiled water for us each night so we always had fresh drinking water, so you shouldn’t need water purification tablets | Platypus Hoser 3-Litre Water Reservoir

 Rain jacket – find one that’s windproof and packable as well to save space.
-Alpaca Expeditions did have ponchos for us (neon green!) for our final day when the rain was heavy; they were great because they covered us and our backpacks
+Alpaca Expeditions did have ponchos for us (neon green!) for our final day when the rain was heavy; they were great because they covered both us and our backpacks

 Trekking poles – you can hire these from your trekking company